Amet-khan Sultan: Career as a test pilot

-Initially after the war he studied at the Air Force Academy in Monino, as an order by the Supreme Commander of the Soviet Armed Forces required all flying aces that survived the war to attend.
-However, due to his minimal secondary education, he found the courses difficult and eventually requested permission to drop out of the school and was allowed to leave in 1946.
+After the war, he initially studied at the Air Force Academy in Monino, as an order by the Supreme Commander of the Soviet Armed Forces required all flying aces that survived the war to attend.
+However, due to his minimal secondary education, he found the courses difficult and eventually requested permission to drop out of the school.
+He was allowed to leave in 1946.
 After abandoning aviation for a while, he fell into a severe depression, as he could not see himself as a civil airline pilot.
-Eventually his friends from the war who were also a fighter pilots, including Alexander Pokryshkin, Aleksey Alelyukhin, and Vladimir Lavrinenkov encouraged him to become a test pilot at the Flight Research Institute in Zhukovsky, which he did in February 1947.
+Eventually, his fighter pilot friends from the war, (including Alexander Pokryshkin, Aleksey Alelyukhin, and Vladimir Lavrinenkov), encouraged him to become a test pilot at the Flight Research Institute in Zhukovsky, which he did in February 1947.
 Amet-khan quickly rose through the ranks at the institute, reaching the rank of test pilot first class in 1952.

-In April 1949 together with Yakov Vernikov, he conducted the first flight of the two-seater Mikoyan-Gurevich I-320 fighter.
+In April 1949, along with Yakov Vernikov, he conducted the first flight of the two-seater Mikoyan-Gurevich I-320 fighter.
 In June 1949, he and Igor Shelest carried out the first fully automatic mid-air refueling in the Soviet Union; Amet-khan piloted the Yak-15 fighter jet and Shelest flew the Tupolev Tu-2 bomber involved in the procedure.
-From 1951 to 1953, he along with Sergey Anokhin, Fyodor Burtsev, and Vasily Pavlov flew manned tests of the KS-1 Komet, an anti-ship air-to-surface missile.
-During the testing process, Amet-khan was the first pilot to make a flight of the Komet from the ground, (doing so on 4 January 1951) as well as the first pilot to start the Komet from an airplane, which he did in May that same year.
-During one test flight, after uncoupling the KS-1, the engine did not start, but instead of immediately parachuting out he repeated attempts to restart the engine, finally managing to do so not far from hitting the ground, saving the prototype.
-For his actions in testing the KS-1 he was awarded the Stalin Prize second class, but several other members of the team were awarded the gold star.
-When Amet-khan's nomination for a third gold star reached the desk of Stalin, who had approved the deportation of the Crimean Tatar nation, he went into a fit of rage that a Crimean Tatar was allowed to become a test pilot.
-When it was pointed out that Amet-khan nearly died while testing the KS-1 to save the prototype, it was decided that he would be awarded the Order of the Red Banner and Stalin Prize second class instead, since awarding a Crimean Tatar a third gold star was unthinkable to the internal ranks of the Soviet Union, regardless of merit.
+From 1951 to 1953, along with Sergey Anokhin, Fyodor Burtsev, and Vasily Pavlov, he flew manned tests of the KS-1 Komet, an anti-ship air-to-surface missile.
+During the testing process, Amet-khan was the first pilot to make a flight of the Komet from the ground, doing so on 4 January 1951.
+In May of the same year, He was also first pilot to start the Komet from an airplane During one test flight, after uncoupling the KS-1, the engine did not start.
+Instead of immediately parachuting out, he repeated attempts to restart the engine, finally managing to do so not far from hitting the ground, saving the prototype.
+For his actions in testing the KS-1, he was awarded the Stalin Prize second class; several other members of the team were awarded the gold star.
+When Amet-khan's nomination for a third gold star reached the desk of Stalin, who had approved the deportation of the Crimean Tatar nation, went into a fit of rage that a Crimean Tatar was allowed to become a test pilot.
+Upon learning that Amet-khan nearly died while testing the KS-1 to save the prototype, it was decided that he would be awarded the Order of the Red Banner and Stalin Prize second class instead, since awarding a Crimean Tatar a third gold star was unthinkable to the internal ranks of the Soviet Union.